- End of 2nd Half

 Brazil - Peru

-Copa América – Follow the Football match between Brazil and Peru live with Eurosport.
+Follow the Copa América live Football match between Brazil and Peru with Eurosport.
 The match starts at 21:00 on 7 July 2019.
-Our live coverage lets you follow all the key moments as they happen.

 FULL-TIME: BRAZIL ARE THE WINNERS OF THE 2019 Copa America!
 In a match that almost had it all, Tite's men run out worthy victors.
 Everton, Gabriel Jesus and a Richarlison penalty does the damage.